A graphic of a bank account with an ACH payment icon on a computer screen

 Why You Should Accept ACH Payments

 Businesses that receive ACH payments enjoy many benefits.
 ACH payments cost less to process.
 Just a fraction of a cent difference in fees adds up quickly for companies that process hundreds or even thousands of transactions every week.
-For a fiscal quarter or year, making the switch to receive ACH payments could save a business a lot of money.
-For businesses, ACH payments involve a flat fee; with credit cards, the fee constitutes a percentage of the total transaction.
+For a fiscal quarter or year, switching to receive ACH payments can save a business a significant amount of money.
+For businesses, ACH payments involve a flat fee, whereas credit cards incur a percentage-based fee of the total transaction.

 Ordering checks costs money.
 Postage stamps continue to rise in price.
 With an ACH payment, a customer simply approves the payment.
 Customers also save money when they make ACH payments.
 They can schedule the payment in advance to avoid late fees or penalties.

 ACH payments provide efficiency.
 The computer-based network reliably transfers the payments at set times every business day.
-No guesswork takes place as to when payments will arrive.
-Businesses can count on the deposit at known times.
+No guesswork is involved in determining when payments will arrive.
+Businesses can rely on deposits at set times.

 ACH networks experience few disruptions.
 The system features multiple layers of backup.
 Fewer errors occur with ACH payments.
 With no requirement to sign or date a check, fewer errors disrupt the payment process.
 Customers don’t have to worry about writing the wrong payment amount on a paper check.

 Fewer delays occur with ACH compared to other payment methods.
 A lost check in the mail might never arrive.
-This could incur hefty late fees and penalties for a customer.
+This could result in hefty late fees and penalties for the customer.
 Businesses also suffer when mailed checks get lost or damaged in the mail.
 Processing paper payments takes a lot of time, but ACH payments happen in the background without any action required on your part.

 ACH payments ensure convenience for the payer and the payee.
 Payers can schedule one or more payments days or even weeks in advance.
 A payer taking a vacation, moving, or undergoing a medical procedure can avoid the risk of a missed payment.